 Our income tax policy provides for deferred income taxes to show the effect of temporary differences between the recognition of revenue and expenses for financial and income tax reporting purposes and between the tax basis of assets and liabilities and their reported amounts in the financial statements.
-We have recorded deferred tax assets of \$139.2 million associated with income tax net operating losses that were generated from 2000 to 2015, and that primarily expire from 2020 to 2035, and with charitable contributions that were converted to net operating losses in 2004 to 2007, and 2013 and that expire in 2024 to 2027, and 2033, respectively.
-We have recorded deferred tax assets of \$1.7 million associated with alternative minimum tax credits that do not expire.
 Significant management judgment is required in developing our provision for income taxes, including the determination of deferred tax assets and liabilities and any valuation allowances that may be required against the deferred tax assets.
-We have not recorded a valuation allowance on the deferred tax assets as of December 31, 2015, based on management's belief that future reversals of existing temporary differences and earryforwards will, more likely than not, be sufficient to realize the benefit of these assets over time.
+We have not recorded a valuation allowance on the deferred tax assets as of December 31, 2016, based on management's belief that future reversals of existing temporary differences and estimated future taxable income exclusive of reversing temporary differences and carryforwards will, more likely than not, be sufficient to realize the benefit of these assets over time.
 In the event that actual results differ from these estimates or if our historical trends change, we may be required to record a valuation allowance on deferred tax assets, which could have a material adverse effect in our consolidated financial position or results of operations.